Creating Custom Doodads#

 You may find it more comfortable to draw your doodads in an external

 image editor.
-All of the game's built-in doodads were drawn in The GIMP.
+All of the game's built-in doodads were drawn in the free &

 doodad command-line tool that ships with the game is able to convert